designstem/projects/dyes/index.md

 1. Teacher should prepare and make a short presentation according to the interests of students.

   Share references and/or sources to the material, that would help your students.

-2. 3. depending on the profile of the group, historical facts might also be considered.
+2. Depending on the profile of the group, historical facts might also be considered.
 You may include film clips, works of art etc.

 3. Ask students to make examples, explain the group, how chemical bond is forming.
 Make it simple.